If you are planning on building a conservatory, then you should always consider planning permission.

 The same applies for the cooler months.
 You want your conservatory to be usable whatever the weather.
 Heated flooring can be a godsend, especially during the dark and cold depths of winter.
 Again, consider your budget.

 Heated flooring is likely to be costly, so you may want to consider other ways of insulating your conservatory such as energy efficient glass.
 However, in the long term, heated flooring is likely to outweigh its cost.

 In addition to heating and lighting, your conservatory glass will have to meet current building regulations which specify the U-values you need.
 U-values measure the amount of heat which passes through the glass.

 You will need to consider the position of your conservatory before deciding on glass.
 The position of your conservatory will affect the temperature, and a south-facing conservatory will be exposed to the sun.

 Solar-control glass is suitable for south-facing conservatories, helping to reduce the effect of the sun’s UV rays.

 Get the conservatory planning permission you require, with Conservatory Online Prices.
-Let us put you in touch with an exceptional installer in your area.
-Click the button below to start your online quote.
+We only choose the best local and national installers for you up and down the country.
+Let us put you in touch with an exceptional installer in your area today.